PrestaShop/prestashop.github.io/content/news/posts/2025/reworking-the-update-assistant-module-v7-our-experience.md

 The overhaul of Update Assistant V7 required significant improvements in both technical architecture (code structure, quality controls, build process) and user experience (segmented workflows, clearer interface).
 Despite these advancements, managing the log display proved to be a considerable challenge—one we successfully addressed with a custom virtual scrolling solution that accommodates variable element heights.

-We invite you to test the V7-beta of the module by downloading it from the [Autoupgrade GitHub repository](https://github.com/PrestaShop/autoupgrade/releases) and sharing your feedback.
-To do so, please create an issue on the [PrestaShop GitHub repository](https://github.com/PrestaShop/PrestaShop/issues) and add the "Autoupgrade" label.
+We invite you to test the V7-beta of the module by downloading it from the <a href="https://github.com/PrestaShop/autoupgrade/releases" target="_blank">Autoupgrade GitHub repository</a> and sharing your feedback.
+To do so, please create an issue on the <a href="https://github.com/PrestaShop/PrestaShop/issues" target="_blank">PrestaShop GitHub repository</a> and add the "Autoupgrade" label.
 Your input is invaluable in helping us refine this new version and make PrestaShop an even more powerful and user-friendly platform.

 Thank you for your time and happy updating!